 “Everyone except Scarlet,” Jake amends.

 “Oh, what’s this in my hand?” she asks flatly.
 “Oh, look, it’s my knife.”

 “Ha, ha,” says Jake, without turning around.
 “Very funny.”
 Aside to Hamfrd at his other shoulder, he whispers, “Don’t let her stab me in the back.”

-“I heard that,” she growls.
+“I heard that,” Scarlet growls.

 The big man chuckles.

 Behind them, the grey-haired guard watches the Companions make their way up the winding stone path.
 He frowns, eyes narrowed.
-Casually taps the fingers of one hand on the hilt of the longsword strapped at his hip.
+Casually taps the fingers of one hand on the hilt of the sword strapped at his hip.